 - Best For: breed-specific health concerns and available health checks

-Breeding dogs in a responsible way means, first and foremost, that the breeder should only breed healthy dogs.
+Breeding dogs in a responsible way mean, first and foremost, that the breeder should only breed healthy dogs.
 Not every variable is controllable for breeders, but it doesn’t mean a dog breeder should not dig deeper.
 Thanks to major progress in canine genetics and veterinary medicine and science, we are now aware of hundreds of inherited canine conditions and many of them have screening tests available.

 Yes, testing and clearing your breeding stock will cost you some money, but it is the only way to ensure your dogs are genetically sound (as per current knowledge.)